bikeindex/stolen_bikes_widget_html/README.markdown

 ### Under the hood

-- Saves the response from the Bike Index API in localStorage for 3 hours, so it doesn't cause issues for your page loads.
+- Saves the response from the Bike Index API in localStorage for 3 hours.

 - Requires jQuery.
 Sorry.

 - You can use it however you want (MIT license for those who care)

-- To run it locally, `bundle install` and run `jekyll serve`, then open the url that is printed out on your console.
+- To run it locally `bundle install` and run `jekyll serve`.
+Open the url that is printed out on your console.

-- This is built with [jekyll](http://jekyllrb.com).
+- This is built with [jekyll](http://jekyllrb.com) and deployed with [divshot](https://divshot.com)

 ===